 I’m not a big fan plastic surgery, but to each their own, I guess.

 It looks not only ridiculous and unattractive, but it also looks extremely uncomfortable… Like, can you still sit down?
+Can you sleep on your back?

-This is one that has gotten really bad over the past few years in Medellin, even even more so since I first came to the country.
-The situation was exacerbated by the effects of El Nino, where it essentially put a cap on the Valle de Aburra and held all the pollution in… Something that happens in other parts of the world as well, like Salt Lake City.
+This is one that has gotten really bad over the past few years in Medellin, even more so since I first came to the country.
+The situation was exacerbated by the effects of El Nino, which essentially put a cap on the Valle de Aburra and held all the pollution in… Something that happens in other parts of the world as well, like Salt Lake City.

 Litter, Litter, Everywhere